Joint James Webb Space Telescope (JWST)-NASA Keck Proposals

 for the full JWST Cycle 4 Call for Proposals (released August 1, 2024), including specific information on Joint JWST/NASA Keck programs.

-JWST Cycle 4 Proposals are due October 16, 2024
+JWST Cycle 4 Proposals were due October 16, 2024.

 By agreement with NASA HQ, the NASA Exoplanet Science Institute (NExScI) and the Space Science Telescope Institute (STScI), the JWST Telescope Allocation